danielgottt/CyberBodega/README.md

 See [awesome-threat-intelligence](https://github.com/hslatman/awesome-threat-intelligence).

-## Websites Prodiving Cyber Training
+## Websites Providing Cyber Training

 - [FEDVTE](https://fedvte.usalearning.gov/) - A ton of free cyber security videos that can count towards CEU's
 - [Cybrary](https://www.cybrary.it/) - Videos on demand related to Cyber security